yanis-fourel/fmake/README.md

 This is a giga-early draft.
 Most of it is more 'out loud thinking' than actual plans.

+This document explains all the features with examples.
+See [[implementation.md]] to read about how it is implemented.

 I just chose the name `fmake`, standing for "functional Make".
 The goal of this language is to repace Make by providing the same low-level `sh` script control over how everything is make, while providing a more abstract functionnal flavored layer to allow projects to scale and reference each other safely.

 TODO: develop why a functional paradygm is perfect for a build system.